 The experiment mimics a hiring problem with an initial trial task.
 Specifically, participants see two computers and need to hire one after observing their performance on a trial task.
-One of the computers is Good, and the other is Bad, but the participant does not observe which computer is which.
-The participants make two choices: one in part 1 and another in part 2.
-In part 1, they choose one of two trial tasks for the computers to complete: a Screening task or a Pooling task.
+One of the computers is Good, and the other is Bad, but the participant does not observe which computer is which-the computers' type is the information that the trial task can reveal.
+The participants make two choices: one in part 1 and another in part 2:

+Part 1: The participants choose one of two trial tasks for the computers to complete: a Screening task or a Pooling task.
 This choice is our main elicitation of interest.
 On a Screening task, the Good computer generates a high payoff for the participant, while the Bad computer generates a low payoff.
-On a Pooling task, the Good and the Bad computers generate a high payoff for the participant.
+On a Pooling task, both the Good and the Bad computers generate a high payoff for the participant.
 Thus, the Screening task gives a lower part 1 monetary payoff than the Pooling task, but it reveals the computers' quality, while the Pooling task does not.

-In part 2, the participants choose one computer to hire.
+Part 2: the participants choose one computer to hire.
 They receive a higher payoff if they hire the Good computer and a lower payoff if they hire the Bad computer.
-Those participants who choose the Screening trial task know which computer is Good, but those who choose the Pooling trial task do not.
+Those participants who in part 1 chose the Screening task know which computer is Good, but those who chose the Pooling task do not.

 This design makes information about the quality of computers valuable.
-The trade-off between a lower payoff from the Screening trial task in part 1 and a higher payoff from the informed hiring choice in part 2 determines whether getting the information about the computers' quality is optimal.
+The trade-off between a lower payoff from the Screening task in part 1 and a higher payoff from the informed hiring choice in part 2 determines whether getting the information about the computers' quality is optimal.

-The experiment consists of ten rounds, and we focus on six of them, the parameters of which make the Screening trial task optimal.
-We establish the Screening trial task's optimality as follows.
-We calibrate the payoffs to make the hiring choice stakes much larger than the trial task stakes, which is required to make screening worth it.
-The Screening task ensures a guaranteed high payoff, while the Pooling task induces a lottery with a much smaller expected payoff.
+The experiment consists of ten rounds.
+We make choosing the Screening task optimal by making the stakes in the part 2 hiring choice much larger than those in the part 1 trial task.
+Considering parts 1 and 2 jointly, the Screening task ensures a guaranteed high payoff, while the Pooling task induces a lottery with a substantially smaller expected payoff.
 Thus, participants should prefer the Screening task unless they are extremely risk-loving.
-Furthermore, our design ensures no scope for time preferences or strategic reasoning to rationalize the Pooling task choice.

-We use two treatments to identify suboptimal screening.
-In the Baseline treatment, participants solve the problem in the order described above.
-This treatment gives us our estimate of the share of mistakes.
-However, some mistakes in the Baseline treatment may come from the experimental noise.
+We identify suboptimal screening using two treatments.
+In the Baseline treatment, participants start with the trial task in part 1 and continue to the hiring task in part 2, as described above.
+We use this treatment to estimate the share of mistakes.
+However, some mistakes in the Baseline treatment may come from the experimental noise (e.g., participants' inattentiveness or trembling hand errors).
 To estimate the amount of noise, we run a Strategy Method control treatment.
 This treatment helps participants as much as possible in making their decisions while maintaining the same experiment structure.
-The Strategy Method treatment allows us to estimate the share of mistakes that can be attributed to experimental noise, for example, driven by participants' inattentiveness or trembling hand errors.
-In this treatment, participants solve the problem backward-starting with part 2 hiring choices conditional on the two possible tasks, and then making part 1 task choice.
-We also help participants (i) with making the inference about which computer is of which quality based on the information available to them, and (ii) with aggregating all payoff consequences of each task choice.
-We attribute mistakes in the Strategy Method treatment to noise and use it as a benchmark for the amount of experimental noise in the Baseline treatment.
-If our hypothesis is true, the rate of mistakes in the Baseline treatment should be significantly higher than in the Strategy Method treatment.
+In this treatment, participants solve the problem backward: they first make the part 2 hiring choices conditional on the two possible part 1 trial tasks-the Screening task and the